 Here’s what I know.
 My current struggles and fears are by-products of the fears, thoughts, ideas, and lifestyles of some of the various types of people in my life growing up.
 From family and friends to strangers and entertainers, their thoughts, actions, and lifestyles taught me what to dream, what to fear, and how to live.
 Many people have been able to completely take the great things from their environment, denounce the bad, and achieve magnificent success.
 So, there still is hope that my life’s movie will end like a Marvel comic film with the main character experiencing a challenge, being able to identify the flaw in or kryptonite to their super-powers, and then regrouping to beat the antagonist.

 It is alright.
-I have eaten some kryptonite along the way, failed to account for the flaws in my armor, but just as Iron man would, I am identifying who, when, what, and where I’ve eaten poison along the way and rebuilding my armor to be stronger and more efficient.
-Future steps equal watching out for eating the negativity around me and continuing to live life with a clearer, more positive, more focused mind.
+I have eaten some kryptonite along the way, and failed to account for the flaws in my armor; however, I am identifying the who, when, what, and where I’ve eaten poison along the way and rebuilding my armor (my mind) to be stronger and more efficient.
+Future steps include watching out for eating the negativity around me and continuing to live life with a clearer, more positive, more focused mind.

 You may have eaten it, but you don’t have to keep eating it.

 We are what we eat, so maybe it’s time for a mental detox.